jjivany/wincurl/README.md

 # 🥌 WINCURL 3.0

 WinCurl 3.0 is a Python-based curling simulation built with Pygame.
-It offers a physics-driven curling experience with local and multiplayer capabilities.
+It offers a physics-driven curling experience with local and online multiplayer capabilities.

 ## 📋 Overview